beatfreaker/subdownloader/README.md

 - Execute `npm link`
 - Now navigate to any folder where movies or TV series files are present through command prompt and execute `subdownload` command and let all the magic happens.

+## Options

+- To download subtitles for all the movies in a folder execute.

+  `subdownload`
+- To download subtitles for single movie execute.

+  `subdownload "Movie Name"`
+- To download subtitles for more then one movie but not all movies in a folder execute.

+  `subdownload "Movie 1" "Movie 2" ....
+"Movie n"`

 ## Demo

 ![Demo image](https://github.com/beatfreaker/subdownloader/blob/master/demo/demo.gif)